The Eternal Flame - Actorsby dziwnytenswiat | created - 15 Aug 2013 | updated - 06 Dec 2017 | Public

 19. Spencer Tracy

-Spencer Tracy was born four years after his brother Carroll to truck salesman John Edward and Caroline Brown Tracy.
-He attended Marquette Academy along with Pat O'Brien and the two left school to enlist in the Navy at the start of World War I. He was still at Norfolk Navy Yard in Virginia at the ...
+Spencer Tracy was the second son born on April 5, 1900, to truck salesman John Edward and Caroline Brown Tracy in Milwaukee, Wisconsin.
+While attending Marquette Academy, he and classmate Pat O'Brien quit school to enlist in the Navy at the start of World War I. Tracy was still at Norfolk Navy Yard...

 20. Jack Nicholson